Leading Silicon Valley in Research

 Carnegie Mellon University is a celebrated research center, home to the world's leading experts.
 In Silicon Valley, we are researching the most important issues in technology and making connections to academia, industry, and innovation.
 In the past decade, the campus has developed a strong and growing set of research programs related to mobile computing, security, the Internet of Things, machine learning, and software as a service.

 Faculty and researchers collaborate with corporate partners and sponsors in Silicon Valley to meet critical challenges, while students gain invaluable experience and exposure to innovation at the ground level.

 Researchers convene regular sessions to share ideas, discuss findings and connect new developments with current projects.

 News about faculty projects, presentations, appearances, papers and scholarly activities.
 Faculty: submit your items to email@example.com

-- Corina Pasareanu, Senior Systems Scientist, is General Chair for this year's ISSTA'14 (International Symposium on Software Testing and Analysis) and next year will be one of the two Program Chairs for CAV'15 (International Conference on Computer Aided Verification).
+- Corina Pasareanu, Senior Systems Scientist, was General Chair for ISSTA'14 (International Symposium on Software Testing and Analysis) and is one of the two Program Chairs for CAV'15 (International Conference on Computer Aided Verification) in July 2015.
 These are the top conferences in verification for both software and hardware.
-CMU-SV Researcher Temesghen Kahsai will also serve as local chair for CAV'15.
+CMU-SV Researcher Temesghen Kahsai will serve as local chair for CAV'15.